Dede Wilsey: JFK Promenade controversy

 San Francisco's JFK Promenade was introduced in 1967, when the city's authorities decided to bar cars from a portion of JFK Drive in Golden Gate Park on Sundays and some other days in order to make it available for recreation.
 When the COVID-19 pandemic led to a greater need for recreational spaces, the city decided to ban traffic from the Promenade altogether.
 Wilsey and the Fine Arts Museums were opposed to the city's measure because it made access to the de Young less convenient, but a citywide consultation that revealed a supermajority in favor of the Promenade's pedestrianization led to a Board of Supervisors decision to keep the Promenade free from traffic permanently.
 In 2022, Wilsey and the Museums promoted a ballot that invited San Franciscans to reopen the Promenade to cars, but 61% of voters chose to preserve the status quo.

 Wilsey also serves on the board of the Museum Concourse Community Partnership that owns and manages the 800-car underground garage which is the most convenient place for visitors to the de Young to park.
 According to both IRS filings and a 2019 Recreation & Parks study, the garage is usually mostly empty.
 Drivers' reluctance to use it has been attributed to high prices and poor administration.

 Art collection

 Dede Wilsey started collecting art after her husband's death in 2002.
-She says she started acquiring paintings to escape the sadness of her defunct husband, first buying a Monet, and then a Cassatt.
+She says she started acquiring paintings to escape the sadness of her deceased husband, first buying a Monet, and then a Cassatt.
 Her collection includes paintings by Gerome, Monet (including a water lily), Kandinsky, Hockney, Picasso, Koons (egg) and commissioned paintings of her dogs.

 In 2022, she acquired the painting The Grand Canal and the Church of the Salute (Canaletto, 1740) for the de Young museum.

+In 2026, the de Young Museum exhibited Wilsey's Water Lilies in the blockbuster show Monet and Venice.